Back to projects

 • Dynamic convolution kernel size and number of generated kernels per layer.

-The two simplifications relative to the paper-text architecture, both for memory:
+The two simplifications relative to the paper-text architecture, both for fitting on one 80GB GPU (batch size 4):

 • One-way cross-attention instead of bidirectional.
 The paper specifies “two multi-head attention blocks”: one where the CT volume queries the transducer features, and one where the transducer queries the CT.
 The first direction is degenerate the way the paper encodes the transducer (as a single pooled token).
 The softmax over one key is identically 1, so that block collapses to a learned broadcast of a projection of the transducer vector, which is the same function the encoder’s DynamicConv layers already serve.
 Dropping it saves memory at no architectural cost.

 • No FiLM in the decoder.
 The paper §3.2 puts FiLM modulation in the decoding path.
-I leave it off, partly to fit memory and partly because the paper’s own ablation table (Table 1, “No FiLM” row) shows lower max_pressure_error than full DeepTFUS, with every other metric within one standard deviation.
+I leave it off, partly to fit memory and partly because the paper’s own ablation table (Table 1, “No FiLM” row) shows lower max_pressure_error than full DeepTFUS, with the other metrics within one standard deviation.

-(There’s a third memory-driven choice the paper essentially mandates: I apply cross-attention only at the bottleneck and the deeper encoder levels, not at the full 256³ input.
-The paper says “each encoder level”; full-resolution CA blows past 80 GB on a single H100 no matter what else you do.)
+(There’s a third memory-driven choice: I apply cross-attention only at the bottleneck and the deeper encoder levels, not at the full 256³ input.
+Although the paper says “each encoder level” full-resolution CA blows past 80 GB no matter what else you do.)

 The exponent constant is α=5\alpha = 5, and the weights are normalized per-sample so Ev[w(v)]=1\mathbb{E}_v[w(v)] = 1: